sandialabs/OWENS.jl/docs/src/setup.md

     # esc : q enter # to get out of vim
     cd ~

+Additionally, if you find that your ssh is erroring when you try to install packages, try editing your ~/.ssh/config and add:

+    Host *
+    PubkeyAcceptedAlgorithms +ssh-rsa
+    PubkeyAcceptedAlgorithms +ssh-ed25519

 # Install Optional OpenFAST Dependices
     mkdir coderepos
     cd coderepos